Ali Mills (character): High school relationship and breakup with Daniel

 In 1985, Daniel offers his version at the beginning of The Karate Kid Part II.
-He returns to Mr. Miyagi's home from the Prom in the now badly beaten up car that Mr. Miyagi gave to him.
-As he enters the house, Mr. Miyagi says to him that it "must have been some senior prom; what happened?"
-In response, Daniel exclaims angrily, "You mean, what didn't happen?
-First I let Ali borrow the car and she redesigns my fender!
-And I don't know what she did with the engine, but that ain't running right either.
-And you know what else she does?
-She tells me that she's just fallen in love with some football player from UCLA!
-Why didn't she just lie?"
+He returns to Mr. Miyagi's house from the senior prom in the now badly beaten up car that Mr. Miyagi gave to him.
+As he enters the house, Mr. Miyagi says that it "must have been some senior prom" and asks him what happened.
+In response, Daniel exclaims angrily that he let Ali borrow his car and she ruined it.
+She later tells him she's just fallen in love with a football player from UCLA.